Next Pinpoint Preview

 Pro tip library (no spoilers)

-If you are browsing this page before the next board unlocks, use this section as a short, practical toolkit.
-These are common, reusable tactics that help across themes.
-They are intentionally written as process tips, not theme guesses.
+Common, reusable tactics that help across themes.
 Use one or two at a time instead of trying to apply everything at once.

 Pattern triggers